 “TIP: It’s worth spending some extra time here, stay late and get some spectacular sunset photos!”

 Sapodilla Bay small and hidden beach.
-The water is most calm and clear, making this an excellent place to take children.
+The water is most calm and clear and shallow, making this an excellent place to take children.
 Indeed a day of picnicking, building sand castles and taking your children out for a swim in the warm, tropical waters will be a day not soon forgotten.

 HOW TO FIND IT: